Skip to content

 Edible Qualities

-Primary Colors Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+Primary Colors Tomato is an annual vegetable plant that is typically grown for its edible qualities.
 It produces gold round tomatoes (which are technically 'berries') with a indigo blush which are usually ready for picking from mid summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a delicious taste and a firm texture.

 The tomatoes are most often used in the following ways: